Select Page

 • Eye-catching fonts

-• Timeline: This type of infographic is used to visualize the history of a trend, company, or product to highlight important dates or to give an overview of events.
+• Timeline: Timeline infographic templates are used to visualize the history of a trend, company, or product to highlight important dates or to give an overview of events.
 It helps to increase audience engagement with your brand and also produce leads.
 It can be designed in a vertical, horizontal, or winding format according to the space available and the type of information that you will display.
 This infographic helps create a clearer picture of a timeframe and is easy for the customers to follow each event and its corresponding date through it.

 • Informational: This infographic contains more text than other infographic types.
 It is used to explain concepts or topics with the help of visuals.
 It builds credibility as it lets you show your expertise and also educate audience.
 An informational infographic is separated into different sections with descriptive headings.
 When you number each section, it helps in the flow of infographic design.
 Moreover, it is found that people like infographics with numbers in the title.
 So, with descriptive headings and illustrative icons you can make communication easier.